 Admissions

 Welcome Prospective Parents

-Westshore Montessori School welcomes students regardless of race, gender, national and ethnic origin, and is non-discriminatory in all our policies.
-We accept children between the ages of 18 months and six years old, elementary opening August 2024.
+Westshore Montessori School admits students irrespective of race, gender, national and ethnic origin, and applies non-discriminatory policies.
+We accept children between 18 months and six years old.

-Westshore Montessori School operates on an academic calendar, August through May with a traditional summer break for the months of June and July.
+Westshore Montessori School follows an academic calendar from August through May, with a summer break during June and July.

-Please schedule your personal tour of our school.
-We will be happy to answer your questions and provide additional information about our educational programs.
+Please schedule a personal tour of our school.
+We will be available to answer questions and provide further information about our educational programs.

+Admissions